aurovilledotcom/gst-shopify/README.md

 # GST-Shopify

-The `gst-shopify` repository provides tools for managing GST compliance in Shopify stores, focusing on updating Harmonized System of Nomenclature (HSN) codes for inventory items and generating GST-compliant invoices.
+The `gst-shopify` package provides tools for GST compliance in Shopify stores.
+The main tool generates GST-compliant invoices, with additional development utilities for HSN code management.

 > **Note**: This project was developed in collaboration with o1-mini and GPT-4o, using [LLM Context](https://github.com/cyberchitta/llm-context.py).
 All code in the repository is human-curated (by me 😇, [@restlessronin](https://github.com/restlessronin)).

 ## Features

+### Main Tool
+- **GST Invoice Generation**: Creates GST-compliant invoices for Shopify orders using seller and order details, with support for e-invoice requirements.

+### Development Utilities
-1. **HSN Code Update**: Batch processes for updating HSN codes in Shopify inventory items based on SKU mappings from a CSV file.
+- **HSN Code Update**: Batch processes for updating HSN codes in Shopify inventory items
-2. **HSN Code Querying**: Generates reports of unique and invalid HSN codes in inventory.
+- **HSN Code Querying**: Generates reports of unique and invalid HSN codes in inventory
-3. **GST Invoice Generation**: Creates GST-compliant invoices for Shopify orders using seller and order details, with support for e-invoice requirements.

 ## Getting Started